-This foundation degree is a practical exploration of fashion and textiles design, where you will develop skills relating to fashion, design, visualisation, pattern construction, texture, surface and printed textiles.
+This foundation degree is a practical exploration of creative fashion and textiles design, where you will develop skills relating to art, fashion, design, visualisation, pattern construction, texture, surface and printed textiles.

 During this course you will produce a wide-ranging body of work, which will evidence your professional capabilities and prepare you for employment.
 Using the skills you have developed, you will have the opportunity to create high-quality personal and individual collections.